 Just as you should write out any calculations you do, you should also write out the steps in other problems, whether you’re solving for x or simplifying a multi-variable expression.
 Many of the problems require multiple steps, so writing out your work will help you keep track of your thinking and avoid errors.

 Answering practice problems should go hand in hand with reviewing key topics.
 Make sure you’re comfortable with the concepts and know when and how to apply them to realistic SAT problems.
 Taking timed practice tests will also help you develop your time management skills and ability to answer questions quickly and accurately.

 So where can you find all these practice problems?
 One place, of course, is College Board.
-You can find automatically graded online practice questions, along with four free official practice tests that you can print out and download.
+You can find automatically graded online practice questions, along with more than five free official practice tests that you can print out and download.
 You can also find problems of varying difficulty levels on Khan Academy, along with video explanations of the different concepts.

 You might also use SAT Math prep books or try out PrepScholar’s SAT prep program.
 Finally, you could also use practice tests for the old SAT, as long as you make sure to adjust your focus for the redesigned test.
 (For instance, you’ll find fewer geometry problems but will need to add some basic trigonometry.)

 After you answer questions and take timed tests, take the time to analyze your results.
 Figure out exactly why you got a question wrong and what you can do to fix your mistake for next time.
 If you lacked core knowledge, study that concepts.
 If you made careless errors, work on your strategies for time management.
 Walk yourself through the answer explanations step by step to figure out how you can improve.